jarrett/cpphs/readme.md

 You've already seen `foreign export` declarations.
 Now, we've added a `foreign import` to the mix.
 Inside the double quotes, we declare the C header where the function is defined and the C name of the function.
 After the quotes, we define the name by which the function will be known in Haskell.
-Notice that we gave it a slightly different name, camel-cased to match Haskell's stylistic conventions.
+We could have aliased the function to a different name if we wanted to.

 Having imported the C function, we can use it, as we do in our definition of `timesSix`.
 This shows how we can mix and match C and Haskell functions.
-We can define a bit of functionality in C--in this case the `times_two` function--and use it in a Haskell function.
+We can define a bit of functionality in C--in this case the `timesTwo` function--and use it in a Haskell function.
 We can then export that Haskell function to C as we did above, using the `foreign export` syntax.
 Next, we'll see how to call `timesSix` from a C++ file.